 Unrepairable vehicles?
 It's certainly a thought that has crossed the minds of many technicians today.
-As the complexity of onboard electronics continues to escalate with each new model year, so does the frustration and anxiety associated with repairing these vehicles.
+As the complexity of onboard electronics, hybrid drivetrains and electric powertrains continues to grow with each new model year, so does the frustration and anxiety associated with repairing these vehicles.

 We've all seen "problem" cars that defy diagnosis and bounce from dealer to dealer and shop to shop.
 Everybody throws parts at it but nothing seems to make the problem go away.
 Because of the complex way that sensors and modules interact, identifying the root cause of a problem can be time-consuming and difficult.
 A minor glitch in one part of the system may affect another part of the system.
 To make matters worse, the engineers who design these systems don't always anticipate all the things that might go wrong.
 Consequently, the diagnostic trees in a manual may only lead you to a dead end.

-Dealership technicians are also finding it more and more difficult to fix driveability and emissions problems.
+Even dealership technicians who have access to factory training and tools are finding it more and more difficult to fix driveability and emissions problems.
 Sometimes the only "fix" available is to reflash the computer PROM with new programming in hopes it will make the problem go away.

 The core problem, as I see it, is a lack of information sharing between engineers and technicians.
 The OEM engineers who design electronics don't always share their detailed operating strategies with the technicians who have to troubleshoot and fix the electronics.
 Many of these same engineers are also totally out of touch with the realities of the repair business and give little or no thought to what it might take (or cost) to fix something when it breaks.